Course

 Overview

 This course introduces safe animal handling and components of the physical exam.
-Students will learn how to obtain the basic medical history and vital signs of a patient and how to record these data in veterinary medical records.
-Aspects of breed recognition, animal behaviour, safe restraint, nursing care and husbandry of healthy, sick and hospitalized patients are covered.
+Students learn how to obtain basic medical history and vital signs of a patient and how to record these data in veterinary medical records.
+Topics include breed recognition, animal behaviour, safe restraint, nursing care and husbandry of healthy, sick and hospitalized patients.
 Basic technical skills including grooming, medication administration, injections and blood collection are included.

 • defining behaviour (normal, abnormal, species differences)